 Erected by Olympic National Forest.

 Location.
 47° 40.733′ N, 122° 59.64′ W. Marker is in Brinnon, Washington, in Jefferson County.
 Touch for map.
 Marker is on a nature trail just south of the cabin.
 Marker is in this post office area: Brinnon WA 98320, United States of America.

 Other nearby markers.
 At least 5 other

 Categories. • Horticulture & Forestry • Parks & Recreational Areas •

 Credits.
-This page was last revised on March 6, 2018.
+This page was last revised on April 18, 2018.
 This page originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 37 times since then.
+This page has been viewed 51 times since then.
+Last updated on April 11, 2018, by Martin Schrattenholzer of Renton, Washington.
 Photos: 1, 2. submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.